 I created a directory of Carpet Manufacturer Websites, including Phone Numbers.
 This list will help you get the answers you need, straight from the horses mouth!

 Want to learn about care and maintenance for your new carpet?
+Want to know how to obtain your carpet warranty information?
+What is the correct padding type for your new carpet?

 Visit these Carpet Manufacturer Websites Directly for Answers!